RoelN/FontJit/README.md

 </script>
 ```

-You can pass either a CSS selector string, a DOM element, or a Nodelist to `fontJit`.
+ℹ️ You can pass either a CSS selector string, a DOM element, or a Nodelist to `fontJit`.

 2. Add data attributes with the font URL and font name to the element.